hungyiloo/waterbox/README.md

 WaterBox is a low-code boilerplate base for rapid prototyping and interactive demos using [TypeScript](https://www.typescriptlang.org/), [SQLite](https://www.sqlite.org/) (with [sql.js](https://sql.js.org/)) and [Mustache](https://github.com/janl/mustache.js) templating, **all run within the browser with no server required**.

-It's all glued together using [Parcel](https://parceljs.org/) and has some nice semantic styling from [Water.css](https://github.com/kognise/water.css).
+It's all glued together using [Parcel](https://parceljs.org/) and has some nice semantic default styling from [Water.css](https://github.com/kognise/water.css) and convenient access to all of [Tailwind CSS](https://tailwindcss.com/)'s utility classes for styling things *fast*.

 **See an example app with in-browser SQL querying [here](https://brave-panini-a4cca2.netlify.app/)**.